-Awards Available//////// IMPORTANT: CIM Internal deadline for Chancellors, ESRC and M4C: 11 December 2020/////// It is essential to consider how you will fund your studies and support yourself throughout the 3-4 years it takes to complete a PhD.
-Each year there are a number of different scholarships to apply for depending on the area and approach of your research (Arts and Humanities, Sciences, Social Sociences) and residential status (Home, International (including EU)).
-Details about scholarships and other sources of funding is below.
+Awards Available//////// *IMPORTANT: CIM Internal deadline for pre-selection panel for ALL scholarships POSTPONED.
+Now: 13 December 2021 (23h)*/////// It is essential to consider how you will fund your studies and support yourself throughout the 3-4 years it takes to complete a PhD.
+Each year there are a number of different scholarships to apply for depending on the area and approach of your research (Arts and Humanities, Sciences, Social Sciences) and residential status (Home, International (including EU)).
+Details about scholarships and other sources of funding are below.

 |Opportunities||Deadline for applications||Further Details|

 |Economic and Social Research Council (ESRC) Midlands Graduate School DTP, for social science students.||18/01/2022*||Midlands Graduate School ESRC DTP|

 |Arts and Humanities Research Council (AHRC) Midlands4Cities DTP, for arts and humanities students.||12/01/2022*||AHRC Midlands4Cities DTP|

 |Chancellor's International Scholarships, for International students from any disciplinary background.||20/01/2022*||Chancellor's International Scholarships|

 |China Scholarship Council (CSC)- Warwick Scholarships, for Chinese students from any disciplinary background.||01/02/2022*||China Scholarship Council|